 The curatorial agency PUBLICS

-” Latitudes by hosting its curatorial research and a series of activities in 2022 and 2023.
+” Latitudes by hosting a series of activities in 2022.
 PUBLICS

 began its Parahosting

 programme in 2018, and it has evolved into a flexible, expanding, and sometimes messy method of decentering curatorial authorship through partnership.
 PUBLICS

 and Latitudes first worked together in September 2019 as partners